katrinab2727/cse15l-lab-reports/lab2.md

 * `String message = "Hello"`
 * `String query = "s=Hello&user=jpolitz"`
 * `String list = "jpolitz: Hello\n"`

+Before this request was run, the value of port was `null` and the `Strings` were empty.
+These values were all changed once the request was made.
 <br>

 Here is what the web server shows when using `/add-message?s=Hey&user=kbosler`: